-Install counterweight in exact sequence given this section and shown in View F.
+Install counterweight in exact sequence given in this procedure and shown in View B.

 Avoid dropping counterweights:

 - Do not lift lower tray and center box as a unit.
 Lifting lugs may break. - Do not lift more than two side boxes at a time.
 Lifting lugs may break. - Do not lift lower tray with side boxes installed.